Workshop Policies

 Safety

 We try to provide as safe of an environment as possible and teach and observe best practices to limit the chance of injury.
 That said workshops are held in a wood studio and students will be using sharp tools and machines that have the potential to cause serious injury to oneself or others.
 Students must understand the potential consequences and take responsibility for following all safety procedures.
 Everyone brings with them different levels and types of experience with tools and craft practices (which is great!) - as such, students will be limited in their shop use to what is covered in their workshop.
-If you’re taking a class - you probably don’t know everything about woodworking - if you ever feel uncomfortable or unsure - just ask or pull your instructor aside.
+We understand you are taking a class to learn and many processes and practices may be new to you- if you ever feel uncomfortable or unsure - just ask or pull your instructor aside.

 All students will be required to sign a liability awareness and release waiver prior to every workshop to ensure that all students understand the inherent risks and their personal responsibilities to maintain a safe environment for both themselves and others.